StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 ---

-**Explanation**: Parameter expansion simplifies the removal of suffixes from filenames and is more efficient than using external commands like `awk`.
+**Explanation**: Parameter expansion simplifies removing suffixes from filenames and is more efficient than external commands like `awk`.

 ////
 //// tab | String Length